-Before packing up your collection, create an inventory so you know exactly what the collection contains.
+Before packing up your collection, create an inventory to know exactly what the collection contains.
 Take a picture of each item to accompany the inventory.
 This will help ensure that if something is lost, you can identify that item quickly.

-Keep your inventory on a spreadsheet on your computer or on a piece of paper.
+Keep your inventory on a spreadsheet on your computer or a piece of paper.
 Do not pack the inventory with your collection.
-In your inventory, list information about each item including age, identification number or name, and condition of the item.
+In your inventory, list information about each item, including age, identification number or name, and condition of the item.

 2. Get an Appraisal

 Getting an appraisal is an excellent way to ensure that the collection is as valuable as you think it is.
 The more valuable the collection, the more care you’ll want to take to prevent damage during the relocation.
 Appraisals are also helpful when you get an insurance policy for your collection.

 You can get an appraisal by contacting an expert in the field.
 If you’re not sure who to turn to for an appraisal, talk to someone at a store where you can buy items for your collection.
 Before paying for your appraisal, get references for your appraiser, and make sure your appraiser will produce a report.

 Before packing and moving the collection, research to find out what challenges you will face during the process.
 Some collections are extra sensitive to heat, whereas others are sensitive to light conditions.
 Find out what could cause your collection to be damaged while it’s being moved.
 This will help you avoid a situation that could cause your collection to become damaged.

 Your moving company will likely offer a standard insurance for items that are lost or damaged during the move, but the payout for a claim is unlikely to cover the value of the collection.
 Check with your homeowners or renters insurance to see if your collection is covered during a relocation.
 If it is not, get your collection separately insured under its own policy.